Thinh-nguyen-03/Brewery-Management-System/README.md

 For the purposes of this project, this also resets the database to allow for a constant testing experience.
 Please connect to the database before attempting to access data.

-2. At any time, disconnection from the database by clicking the "Disconnect" button.
+2. At any time, disconnect from the database by clicking the "Disconnect" button.

 3. To reconnect to the database after disconnecting, relaunch the application.

-4. Once connected, the server will auto-populate the necessary databases and their relevant informations.
+4. Once connected, the server will auto-populate the necessary databases and their relevant information.

 5. From here, it is now possible to access different pages and utilize their CRUD features.

 ## Support

-The support of this app is currently under development and there are small changes left to reach it's final version.
+The support of this app is currently under development and there are small changes left to reach its final version.
 The future goals of this application:

 - Cloud-based deployment
 - TBD